 It is a hostile environment with no water.
 The sand cat does not need to drink water.
 This hardy small wild cat with a domestic cat appearance can obtain all the water it needs from its prey.
 For most of the year the sand cat does not drink.
 This has been observed in captivity.
-When water was provided to one individual (s)he did not drink for two months.
-However, the sand cat will usually drink water when available.
+One captive sand was fed fresh rodents and birds and refused all water for 2 months.
+Another did drink freely however.
+However, the sand cat will usually drink water when available 1.

 The long, dense coat also assists.The coat can be more than 2 inches in length.
 The coat makes the cat look larger than it is.
 The sand cat weighs about 2-3 kilograms (3 kgs is 6.6 pounds, which is equivalent to to a smallish domestic cat).

 The sand cat has large ears indicating that it detects prey through sound.
 The ears are set particularly low on the head.
 This is an adaption to the terrain which is sparse.
-It seems that pointed ears set high on the head (like the serval) would break cover.
+It seems that pointed ears set high on the head (like the serval) would break cover (Sunquists in Wild Cats of the World page 69).

 The sand cat’s fur is desert colored (a ‘pale sandy color’), unsurprisingly.
 There are black bars on the legs and a black tip on the tail.
 As is usual for many of the wild cat species, the undersides of the cat are white.